 I’m so hurt.
 Have you been there too?
 Recently my friend and I were sharing with each other how we get through pain and how healing plays out in our lives.
 Our conversation inspired me to write this…

 “I’m so hurt.”
 We’ve all been there.

 Disappointed.
 Discouraged.
 Facing uncertainties.
 Gripped by fear.
+In so much pain.

 You experience a loss.
-A relationship is broken.
+A relationship breaks apart.
 Life’s monotony suffocates.
 Your career doesn’t turn out the way you want it to.
 Everyone else seems to have things figured out, but not you.
 Health problems refuse to go away.
 Timing is terrible.
-The challenges too big or too many.
+The challenges are too big or too many.
 Anxiety grips.
 Depression settles in.

-Rhythmically, its tempo is quiet, but still we can feel it.
+Rhythmically, its tempo is quiet, but still, we can feel it.
 It’s persistent.
 It captures our attention.

 Hope is faint.
 It might even leave.
 But it is tenacious, its rhythmic beat always comes back.
 Hope begins to speak to our hearts.
 It whispers ever-so-quietly God’s truths: we are loved; God has a plan for our lives; and He is in control, even when we feel like He is not.

 Hope tells us that our joy is not rooted in our situation.
-Hope tell us we are not alone; Jesus will never leave us.
+Hope tell us we are not alone – Jesus will never leave us.

 We test hope.
 We reflect on our lives to see if God really has always been there.
 In the past, has He worked things for His good?
 Even if He has not changed the situation, has He changed us?
 Given us a better perspective?
 Given us peace, even in the middle of the storm?
 Have we felt joy again, despite walking through pain?
 We see that God has always been there.
 Consistently been there.